THE PROJECT – BEAUTIFICATION AND CONSERVATION OF VILLINGILI

 MONITORING AND EVALUATION

-All expenses and materials for the project will be obtained through sponsorship or donors.
-Accounting associated with the maintenance of the beach and reef will be transparent and made available to the public after annual audits.
+Expenses and materials for the project will be obtained through sponsorship or donors.
+Accounting associated with the maintenance of the beach and reef will be transparent and shared with the Ministry of Home Affairs.

 To be involved with our projects or to sponsor projects towards your CSR, read here.